Postgraduate Course: Specialist Clinical Placement 1 (CLPS12013)

 The placement will take place in an NHS setting under the supervision of a Clinical Psychologist.
 There may be situations where trainees are supervised by more than one supervisor, by other Applied Psychologist(s) (eg Forensic, Counselling) or by member(s) of other professions according to the Programme Eligibility criteria for Supervisor which are found in the NHS and Clinical Practice Placements Handbook.
 Trainees on the Core (ie non-aligned) Programme are able to choose the Specialist placements that they wish to undertake, subject to availability and any local restrictions.
 Trainees with aligned places will have Specialist placements in the clinical area of their alignment (usually CAMHS, Forensic or Older Adults).

 The placement will be scheduled to last for a minimum of 5-6 months and trainees will be on placement for 3 days each week, apart from weeks when they have teaching (see Handbook for details).
+Trainees are required to attend a minimum of 49 days of Specialist Placement 1 on placement ie not including days on teaching, study days, annual leave or sick leave.
 During Specialist Placement 1, trainees will have 2 study days per week, apart from weeks when they are in teaching (see Handbook for details).
 This time is for reading and study relating to placement as well as relating to thesis and any academic coursework.

 b) Outline Content

 This will vary considerably depending on the type of Specialist placement that a trainee undertakes.